Types of Degrees Sonographer/Ultrasound Technology Majors Are Getting

 Online Sonographer/Ultrasound Technology Programs

-In 2018-2019, 303 schools offered a diagnostic medical sonography/sonographer and ultrasound technician program of some type.
+In the 2018-2019 academic year, 303 schools offered some type of diagnostic medical sonography/sonographer and ultrasound technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|